-In 2015 conductor, educator, and music historian Leon Botstein founded The Orchestra Now (TŌN), a group of vibrant young musicians from a cross the globe, as a graduate program at Bard College.
-TŌN offers both a three-year master's degree in Curatorial, Critical, and Performance Studies and a two-year advanced certificate in Orchestra Studies.
+In 2015, conductor, educator, and music historian Leon Botstein founded The Orchestra Now (TŌN), a group of vibrant young musicians from across the globe, as a graduate program at Bard College.
+TŌN offers both a three-year master's degree in curatorial, critical, and performance studies, and a two-year advanced certificate in orchestra studies.
 The orchestra's home base is the Fisher Center at Bard, where it performs multiple concerts each season and takes part in the annual Bard Music Festival.
-It also performs regularly at Carnegie Hall, Lincoln Center, The Metropolitan Museum of Art, and other venues across NYC and beyond.
+It also performs regularly at Carnegie Hall, Lincoln Center, The Metropolitan Museum of Art, and other venues across New York City and beyond.

 The orchestra has performed with many distinguished guest conductors and soloists, including Leonard Slatkin, Gil Shaham, Fabio Luisi, Joan Tower, Vadim Repin, Tan Dun, and JoAnn Falletta.
-Among TŌN's many recordings are albums featuring pianists Piers

-Lane, Anna Shelest, and Orion Weiss; Buried Alive with baritone Michael Nagy; Classics of American Romanticism; and the soundtrack to the motion picture Forte.
+Among TŌN's many recordings are albums featuring pianists Piers Lane, Anna Shelest, and Orion Weiss; Buried Alive with baritone Michael Nagy; Classics of American Romanticism; and the soundtrack to the motion picture Forte.
 Recordings of TŌN's live concerts from the Fisher Center can be heard on Classical WMHT-FM and WWFM The Classical Network, and are featured regularly on Performance Today, broadcast nationwide.

-More info at ton.bard.edu.
+For more information, visit ton.bard.edu.